CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/final_report.md

 * Face tracking and identification
 * Depth estimation and Absolute Position Estimation
 * Data aggregration and Display

+## Ethics
+From the start of our proposal we had ethical questions.
+The idea of tracking people within a certain area can be a bit alarming for some if they do not understand where the data is going. we intended to track the locations of people in real-time, this obviously raises some ethical questions.
+Some people might not want to be tracked, but as long as the device is placed in a non private area, there is no reasonable expectation of privacy.
+The system will be opt-in only, and will not save video or photo information, except for the training images it initially receives.
+If the camera identifies someone who has not previously added their face to the database, it will label them as an unknown, or leave them off the map entirely.
+Another ethical issue may arise with security concerns, a malicious agent that breaks into our system could theoretically steal personal information in the form of faces and names, however these pieces of data are not extremely sensitive.

+The technology will primarily by used as a means of easily locating people when those people have designated that they wish to be easily locatable.

+In public places with many people, the technology would only be interested in the number of people in a location, not their identities, which alleviates many of the ethical concerns outlined above.

 ### Face tracking and identification 🧒🏻: